Do you sometimes find doubt difficult to overcome?

 I remember back to when I started leading spiritual seminars, getting used to standing in front of audiences where clearly there was a high degree of expectation - a requirement - that you perform (what a strange world this is!).

 Here's an especially memorable experience of that:

 The penny dropped.
 I realised how I'd previously constrained myself by all of those things.
 How I'd limited myself.
 How I'd judged myself.
 How I'd measured myself by something so small.
 What was wrong with how I was being?
 Even if nothing came?
 Even if I stood there in silence?
-Even if the only thing that came from my mouth was the inaudible squeak of a mouse?

 The truth will set you free